Showcasing the promise of biopharma at ASCO 2024

 The front of a conference center with a fountain and people milling about in the foreground, with the ASCO 2024 Annual Meeting sign on the front of the conference center

-ASCO 2024: Showcasing the promise of biopharmaceutical R&D.
+Showcasing the promise of biopharma at ASCO 2024

 This year’s American Society of Clinical Oncology (ASCO) Annual Meeting was an opportunity to explore all the progress we have made in the fight against cancer and what we need to do to keep up the momentum.
 Here’s a recap: